The TRAPO Digital Hub:

 TIM, the TRAPO Intelligent Management System that can be used in any industry, can be configured by the customer.
 TIM goes far beyond condition-based monitoring, the continuous monitoring of the operation-critical values of plants.

 TIM visualizes, monitors and controls plants.
 Evaluations, status queries and production figures are provided on a user-dependent basis.
 Based on the information obtained, optimizations in production can be easily implemented and contribute to achieving maximum performance at the machine.

 9 | Maintenance support with digital purchase card

 The service team receives inquiries and requests through a ticket system as an online transaction file; response and resolution are also digital.
 Standard spare parts are stored in TIM.

 Spare parts are also ordered at the click of a mouse via TIM's shopping cart.

 10 | Predictive maintenance

 Lower costs, optimal personnel planning and the minimization of downtime: TIM's key functions enable predictive maintenance by specifying needs-based maintenance work and care for technical equipment.

 The goal is to keep the entire plant in optimal operating condition and prevent downtime.

-TRAPO AG's self-service portals provide access to the company's complex service knowledge via TIM: online service documents, current manuals, FAQs, and interactive instructions for the HMI operating level.
+TRAPO's self-service portals provide access to the company's complex service knowledge via TIM: online service documents, current manuals, FAQs, and interactive instructions for the HMI operating level.